Paris police are sealing off the Seine River ahead of the Olympics opening ceremony

 “Even the GPS is confused, I have no idea how I’m going to work today,” he added.

 While authorities announced the code system last year and have been meeting with local residents for months to explain the restrictions, not everyone was aware.
-Many visitors were redirected to reach Paris’ most iconic monuments.
+Officers patiently explained to visitors without the pass how to reach iconic Paris monuments without going through the restricted zone.

-“We had no idea we needed a QR code,” said Takao Sakamoto, 55, who was denied access to the Eiffel Tower near the Bir Hakeim metro station.
-Visiting from Japan with his wife, he took a photo of the Eiffel Tower from a distance, behind the fences and police cars.
+“We had no idea we needed a QR code,” said Takao Sakamoto, 55, who was denied access to the Eiffel Tower near the Bir Hakeim Metro station.
+Visiting from Japan with his wife, he took a photo of the tower from a distance, behind fences and police cars.
 “That will do,” Sakamoto remarked with despair.

-On the other hand, the fortunate visitors who entered the restricted areas were treated to the rare sight of a nearly-empty center of Paris on a bright summer day.
+On the other hand, visitors who were lucky enough to come across officers who leniently let them pass without QR codes and others who'd equipped themselves with them were treated to the sight of near-empty riverside boulevards that, in normal times, heave with traffic.

+“There's no one around!” sang a happy cyclist on a street he had largely to himself.
+With police seemingly everywhere, another man walking past a riverside café with fewer than usual customers loudly quipped: “You can leave your money and cell phones on the tables, there's definitely no thieves!”

 “It’s surreal, it really feels like we’re the only ones here,” said Sarah Bartnicka from Canada.
 Enjoying a morning jog with a friend, the 29-year-old took a selfie with a police officer on the deserted Iéna bridge to capture the moment.

+Paris has repeatedly suffered deadly extremist attacks, most notably in 2015.
+Up to 45,000 police and gendarmes as well as 10,000 soldiers are being deployed for Olympic security.

-“I understand why they’re doing this,” said Carla Money, a 64-year-old American.
-She managed to pass the gates with her family and was sightseeing near the Saint-Michel fountain.
-“I’m from
+“I understand why they’re doing this,” said Carla Money, a 64-year-old American who managed to pass the barriers with her family.

+Some business owners inside the security zone grumbled that sharply reduced foot-fall would hurt their bottom line.

+“They’ve locked me up like a prisoner," said Raymond Pignol.
+His restaurant, L'Auberge Café, near the Pont Neuf that spans the Seine, is just inside the metal fencing.

 The perimeter went into effect early Thursday morning and will last through the ceremony.
-As an exception, Paris has decided to hold the opening ceremony on the river rather than in a stadium, like previous host cities.
-Most of the river security measures will be lifted after the ceremony.
+As an exception, Paris has decided to hold the opening of its first Games in a century on the river rather than in a stadium, like previous host cities.
+Most of the river security measures will be lifted after the show.

-Officers were under instructions to be polite and accommodating as employees on their way to work and others dealt with the perimeter for the first time.
+Officers were under instructions to be polite and patient as employees on their way to work and others dealt with the perimeter and the passes for the first time.
+But Paris police chief Laurent Nunez said that after the initial 24 hours of being accommodating, officers would apply the rules much more firmly, with no more looking the other way for those without QR codes.

 Follow AP coverage of the Olympics at https://apnews.com/hub/2024-paris-olympic-games